edlight123/EventHaiti/PAYMENT_SETUP.md

 # IMPORTANT: Use the same domain as your Website URL so the return flow receives the httpOnly cookie.
 # Return URL (browser redirect): https://<your-domain>/api/moncash-button/return
 # Alert URL  (server notification): https://<your-domain>/api/moncash-button/alert

+# Optional: RSA padding mode (only change if Digicel tells you to)
+# NOTE: Digicel sandbox keys may be very small; OAEP can fail with "data too large for key size".
+MONCASH_BUTTON_RSA_PADDING=pkcs1
 ```

 ### Test Accounts